ashley2876/dse511_homework/README.md

 # dse511_homework

-This is my repository for DSE 511.
-I am making a *delicious* quiche at the moment.
+This is my repository for my DSE 511 homework.
+I'm demonstrating my *fancy* and not at all <sup>basic</sup> markdown skills.